mohd-afeef-badri/psd/joss/paper.md

 # Summary

-`PSD` (Parallel finite element Solver for continuum Dynamics) is an open-source finite element solver designed for high-performance computing simulations in earthquake mechanics and structural dynamics. `PSD` addresses the computational challenges of large-scale seismic simulations by providing an integrated platform for analyzing complex structural and seismic dynamics problems in both two and three dimensions.
+`PSD` (Parallel finite element Solver for continuum Dynamics) is an open-source finite element solver designed for high-performance computing simulations in continuum dynamics with a special focus on earthquake mechanics and structural dynamics. `PSD` addresses the computational challenges of large-scale seismic simulations by providing an integrated platform for analyzing complex dynamics problems in both two and three dimensions.

 Built upon `FreeFEM`  [@MR3043640]  for finite element discretization and `PETSc` [@balay2019petsc] for scalable linear system solving, `PSD` integrates sophisticated material modeling through its dedicated  `Mfront` [@helfer2015],[@helfer2020] interface.
 This architecture enables the handling of complex material behaviors thanks to non-linear constitutive laws essential for realistic mechanical phenomena modeling.   `PSD` includes a purpose-built `MPI I/O`-based mesher-partitioner, `top-ii-vol` [@badri2024top], tailored for large-scale earthquake simulations.
 Further, hybrid phase-field fracture mechanics [@ambati2015review] is implemented, which enables detailed analysis of crack initiation and propagation in materials.
 These types of simulations are treated at the other end of the complete simulation chain from the earthquake source to the structure assessment.